Flight Deck Management

 Without RAIM: Any required alternate airport must have an available instrument approach procedure that does not require the use of GPS.

 With RAIM and FDE (no WAAS): Pilots may plan to use a GPS-based IAP at either the destination or the alternate airport, but not at both locations.
-A preflight RAIM prediction must be made at the airport where the RNAV (GPS) approach will be flown.
+A preflight RAIM prediction must confirm availability at the airport where the RNAV (GPS) approach will be flown.

-When using GPS with RAIM, pilots may plan for applicable alternate airport weather minimums (nonstandard) using:
+With RAIM, pilots may plan for alternate airport minimums using:

 • LNAV or circling MDA;